j3k0/crm-cli/README.md

     add-app ................ register a new app.
     add-i,add-interaction .. register a new customer interaction.

+    edit-company ........... edit an existing company.
+    edit-contact ........... edit an existing contact.
+    edit-app ............... edit an existing app.

+ - email:

+    template FILE .......... fill in values for an email template. template-help .......... show the list of template fields.

  - system:

     init-crm ........ create data file in current directory.

 ```

 ## Note on filters